Matrix Completion Methods for the Total Electron Content Video Reconstruction: Methodology

-The two closed-form solutions for $A_t^{(k+1)},B_t^{(k+1)}$ are shrinkage estimators (\cite{efron1976multivariate,lehmann2006theory}).
-Compared to the original softImpute-ALS method, the shrinkage towards zero (which is dictated by the regularization term for $A$ and $B$ matrices) is not as large if given the same $\lambda_1$ and non-zero $\lambda_2,\lambda_3$ values.
-Therefore, one can expect imputation matrices with higher rank out of the algorithm with either temporal smoothing ($\lambda_2 > 0$) or auxiliary data ($\lambda_3 > 0$).
-This shrinkage formula exemplifies the role that each component plays: the regularization, the auxiliary data, and the temporal smoothing.
-And the roles that the tuning parameters $\lambda_1,\lambda_2,\lambda_3$ play are also clear from this shrinkage formula: the relative values of these three tuning parameters determine the extent of sparsity of the imputed matrices, the extent of the temporal smoothing, and the weight of the auxiliary data.
-The two shrinkage formula for $A_t$ and $B_t$ showcases a mutual normalization phenomenon: the extent of the shrinkage in estimating $A_t$ depends on the current values of $B_t$ and vice versa.
+The two shrinkage formulas for $A_t$ and $B_t$ showcase a mutual normalization phenomenon: the extent of the shrinkage in estimating $A_t$ depends on the current values of $B_t$ and vice versa.
 This results from the matrix factorization assumption and is quite interesting from the perspective of empirical Bayes estimators.
 One can easily formulate the optimization problem in \eqref{softALS-TSSH} as solving the maximum-a-posterior estimate of a Bayesian model with latent factored Markov structures.
 In that case, $\lambda_1^{-1}$, $\lambda_2^{-1}$, and $\lambda_3^{-1}$ serve as prior variance for $A_t, B_t$, the variance of the Gaussian Markovian latent structure, and the variance of the auxiliary data.
 We omit further details of this here to not deviate too much from the main results of the current paper.

 Additionally, compared with existing matrix completion methods, we use weighted labels $Z_t^{(k)}, Z_t^{(k+\frac12)}$ that include imputations of neighboring time points on top of the original data when learning the imputation.
 A related work \cite{wang2014low} also accounts for temporal smoothness in matrix completion, but they use alternating direction method (ADM) \cite{chen2012matrix}.
 Also, our weighted label incorporates the auxiliary data that are particularly helpful for imputing scientific images with large patch missingness.